In ArcGIS Pro, a least-squares adjustment can be run on a parcel fabric in the following scenarios:

 In the parcel fabric, the adjustment uses dimensions on redundant parcel lines to estimate best-fit coordinates (x,y,z) for parcel fabric points.
 The adjustment uses network redundancy to identify lines with potential dimension errors and lines with dimensions that do not fit with the rest of the network (outliers).

 To summarize, a least-squares adjustment works on a parcel fabric as follows:

 - The adjustment uses direction and distance dimensions on both current and historic parcel boundary lines.

 - Points connected to boundary or connection lines are also used as measurements in the adjustment.

 - Line dimensions and point coordinates can be weighted in the adjustment.
 Coordinates and dimensions with higher accuracy are given higher weights; that is, they are given less allowance for change.
-They will therefore have a greater influence on the outcome of the overall adjustment results by holding closer to their original position or dimension.
+They will have a greater influence on the outcome of the overall adjustment results by staying closer to their original position or dimension.